 During your third year at Hiram, you’ll go through a rigorous application process to the Master of Science in Social Administration (equivalent to the Master of Social Work, or M.S.W.) at Case.
 The two-year program has a 100-year history of educating social workers and is ranked first in Ohio and ninth in the nation for social work, so it is highly selective.

 After you complete all your academic and admission requirements, you’ll gain entry to Case’s MSSA program.
 At the end of your first year at Case, you’ll graduate from Hiram with a Bachelor of Arts degree in your chosen major.
 After that, you’ll complete your fifth and final year of school at Case.

-How the Social Work Bachelor’s-Master’s Degree Program Prepares You
+A Career-Focused Social Work Bachelor’s-Master’s Degree Program

 The MSSA degree fulfills many of the requirements of social work licensure in all 50 states.
 To become licensed in any state, you must also complete the licensure exam and complete supervised hours (post-master’s).
 For an explanation of the various licensing requirements for social workers, visit the Association of Social Work Boards (ASWB).

 Social work is a profession dedicated to helping people function in their environment.
 After graduation, you can pursue a diverse number of careers in a growing field.
 They include the areas of: